📅 23 May 2025 • 📖 5 min read

-In comparison, traditional psychology mostly concerns itself with discussing and treating the illnesses and disorders of the human mind.
+Until the debut of positive psychology in 1998, traditional psychology mostly concerned researching and treating the illnesses and disorders of the human mind.

 Professor Seligman, the father of modern positive psychology, laid the foundation for how these five principles can help us create a life of greater joy and meaning.